 Please consider making Jesus Christ your lord and savior today.
 I guarantee you he will give you a peace that will comfort you not only through everything our nation is suffering now but everything you’ll suffer in your future.

-Along with my series I'm currently writing about my journey out of legalism, I've decided to compose a list of sources that reveal the multitude of problems legalism causes for the Christian faith and how we can solve these problems.
+I've decided to compose a list of sources that reveal the multitude of problems legalism causes for the Christian faith and how we can solve these problems.
 There are many other sources I could, and probably will, add to this list.
 So, you'll probably see this list expand in the future.

 Hello, everyone.
 I've had a few photographs on my hard drive for several years of a vacation my family and I took in the recent past, and I thought that some might find these photographs interesting.
 My family and I have traveled to many states throughout America, and we've even traveled to Canada.
 We've been to Illinois, Ohio, Michigan, Kentucky, Tennessee, Georgia, Missouri, Texas, Mississippi, South Carolina, West Virginia, Pennsylvania, New York, New Jersey, and Florida.
 I took the seven photographs in this post on our trip to New York City in the summer of 2015.